ariellourenco/life/README.md

 ## Features

-- Upload a new board state.
+- Start a new [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with the provided board state.
 - Advance the board to the next generation.
 - Retrieve the state of the board after a specified number of generations.
 - Retrieve the final state of the board.